A Fazenda 4

-A Fazenda 4 was the fourth season of the Brazilian reality television series A Fazenda which premiered Tuesday, July 19, 2011 at 11:15 p.m. on RecordTV.
+A Fazenda 4 was the fourth season of the Brazilian reality television series A Fazenda, which premiered on Tuesday, July 19, 2011, on RecordTV.
+It was hosted by Britto Júnior and reports by Chris Couto. and behind the scenes on the official website with Felipe Vita on A Fazenda Online.

 This season was confirmed on late December 2010, before the finale of the third season.
 Britto Junior and Chris Couto reprise their hosting stints for the show.
-Tina Roma makes her debut as the show's new special correspondent.
+Felipe Vita makes his debut as the show's commander on A Fazenda Online.

 For the first time ever, four women reached the finals, making this the first reality show in Brazilian television history with public voting to do so.
 No Limite 1 (2000) and Aprendiz 6 − Universitário (2009) also managed to create all female final fours but there was no public vote involved.

-On October 12, 2011, personal trainer Joana Machado won the competition with 48% of the public vote over TV host Monique Evans (44%) and DJ Raquel Pacheco (8%).
+On October 12, 2011, 30-year-old personal trainer Joana Machado won the competition with 48% of the public vote over TV host Monique Evans (44%) and DJ Raquel Pacheco (8%).

 Production

 Overview

 Due to the 2011 Pan American Games, the fourth season marked the return of the show to its original run, during the South American winter–spring, following the spring airing of the past two seasons.
 The fourth season lasted a total of 87 days, an increase of one day over the past season.